 “More frequent, smaller meals“ – People that work a traditional job and are used to eating three square meals a day may also find it difficult to rearrange their mental framework to allow for more meals – and also difficult to remember to eat six times a day.

-For people that travel or find themselves on the road, it can be difficult to remember to bring bars along with you.
-Following the plan while going out and socializing is also hard, as “happy hour” just doesn’t work well with this diet.
+For people that travel or find themselves on the road, it can be difficult to remember to bring bars along with you, or to eat at restaurants.
+Following the plan while going out and socializing is hard, as “happy hour” just doesn’t work well with Medifast.

-Also, a number of people find that Medifast is effective, but it can be an expensive diet to maintain and weight comes back once you go off it.
-For this reason, many people tend to go on and off the plan and use it when the weight comes back.
+Also, a number of people complain that Medifast can be an expensive diet to maintain and weight may return long-term if you don’t stick to the regimen.

 *Customer Review: “The program works well but the products are overpriced.
 There have been some months when I wanted to order from them but I didn’t have the budget to do so, and this threw me off my weight-loss goals” – Dan, Scottsdale, AZ